clivewalkden/bash-magento2-db-sync/README.md

 ## About
 A script to copy over a production database to another server, also has the ability to copy across imagery.

-Currently the script is configured to attempt Magento 2 and WordPress database migrations and assumes you have your WordPress database details configured in the `magento/app/etc/env.php` file as a second `connection`.
+Currently the script is configured to attempt Magento 2 and WordPress database migrations and assumes you have your WordPress database details configured in the `magento/app/etc/env.php` file as a second `connection` named `wordpress`.

 ## Requirements
 - You need curl installed locally.